-Veterans, servicepersons, reservists, and authorized dependents may receive educational benefits for flight training provided they possess a valid medical certificate for the program for which they are enrolled.
-VA regulations require that in order to receive benefits for flight training programs other than Airline Transport Pilot (ATP), a student must possess a second-class medical certificate which is valid on or before the first day of enrollment.
+Aviation students must possess a valid medical certificate for the program for which they are enrolled.
+Regulations require that in order to receive benefits for flight training programs other than Airline Transport Pilot (ATP), a student must possess a second-class medical certificate which is valid on or before the first day of enrollment.
 A student pursuing an ATP course must have a first-class medical certificate valid on or before the first day of enrollment.
 Medical certificates must be kept current while the student is enrolled in the program.